8BitQuest/8-BitQuest/Courses/intro.md

 ### Wait
 Programming happens very fast.
-- The previous program ran 3 times, we just didn’t had a chance to see it
+- The previous program ran 3 times, we just didn’t have a chance to see it
 - Let’s give us some time to read
 - By giving time, we can add the Wait block